 Building A Support Network

 Your addiction likely made you feel alienated from your friends and family.
 Now is the time to repair that.
-Loneliness often precipitates substance abuse, and during recovery it may impact you enough to push you towards relapse.
+Loneliness often precipitates substance use, and during recovery it may impact you enough to push you towards relapse.

 Family, friends, support groups or therapists can have a unique role in your recovery.
 In addition to being a sounding board, they can offer you support and encouragement to remind you that some of the negative emotions you are feeling are borne out of lies or lack of self confidence.
 This can help you to see things in a more positive light.